-Cal Poly Pomona operates on a quarter system.
-One quarter is equivalent to .33 of an academic year.
-Three quarters are equal to one academic year.
-(Note that Cal Poly Pomona will operate on a semester system effective Fall 2018.)
+Prior to Fall 2018, Cal Poly Pomona operated on a quarter system where one quarter was equivalent to .33 of an academic year and three quarters were equal to one academic year.
+Effective Fall 2018, Cal Poly Pomona will operate on a semester system effective.
 To view academic calendar dates, refer to the campus website or the CSU Campus Calendar found on the CSU Overview webpage located here.

 - Location description: Located in Southern California in or near a large town (population 25,000 to 75,000)

 - Campus enrollment: Over 22,000 students

 - Students who can apply: Degree-seeking students nominated by exchange partners.
 Students must be undergraduate students or graduate students who are willing to accept an undergraduate placement.
 Graduate student placements are not available at this campus.

 - Length of exchange: Students may study for one or two semesters.

 - Minimum Grade Point Average (GPA) to apply: 2.75 (based on a 4.0 scale) or equivalent.